sonejostudios/SpaceNET/README.md

 * Save the universe!

-__ALPHA VERSION:__
+__BETA VERSION:__

 This game is still in beta version.
 If you find bugs, please report them!
 This build is only ​tested with LinuxMint19 and Windows10 (no MacOS test).
-The Android debug version should work on all android devices.
+The android debug version should work on all android devices.

 __DOWNLOAD BINARIES:__